Airbnb Photo Order: How to Sequence Photos for More Bookings

 Does Airbnb photo order matter?

-What makes a good cover photo?
+What makes a good Airbnb cover photo?

 How many photos should I have on Airbnb?